camsaul/whitespace-linter/README.md

 [`concat-method-combination`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#concat-method-combination)
 which calls *every* matching multimethod, and concatenates the results; and the [`everything-dispatcher`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#everything-dispatcher), which considers every method implementation to be matching regardless of the arguments passed in.
+This means all you need to do to extend it is write a new method implementation; Methodical will run it automatically along with the ones that ship out of the box.

 ### Adding Linters

-Adding a new linter is as easy as writing a new multimethod:
+To add new linters you should create a new namespace that you use in place of `whitespace-linter`.
+Add method implementations to it:

 ```clj
 ;; linters/my_project/linters/whitespace_linter.clj